 Disc Golf Scoring Terms

-To understand how to score your disc golf round is to understand what types of scores you can get.
+To understand how to score your disc golf round you need to understand the different types of scores that you can get.
 The scores that are possible for each hole are an ace, albatross, eagle, birdie, par, bogey, double bogey, triple bogey, and so on.

 Now that you know the common terms, let’s go over what each score means and how it adds to your total count.